siusoon/VocableCode/workshop/ReadMe.md

 !NB: unzip (either double click or on linux> terminal "unzip file.zip -d destination_folder", see more [here](https://askubuntu.com/questions/86849/how-to-unzip-a-zip-file-from-the-terminal))

 ## Activity A - Decoding, Reading and Interpreting Code and Logics <a name="exerciseA"></a>
-- Download the [Source code](https://github.com/siusoon/VocableCode) -> click the green download button -> unzip the file -> drag the index.html file onto the browser.
+- Download the [Source code](https://github.com/siusoon/VocableCode) -> click the green download button -> unzip the file -> drag the index.html file (under the folder "vocablecode_program") onto the browser.
 - **Mini exA1: Identify the possible logics and effects based on what you see and what you hear.** (Run Vocable Code by dragging the index.html file-under the folder called "vocablecode_program"-onto your browser) Directions:
   - Visual (what you see?)
   - Sound (what you hear?)